Core dependencies

 # Create TensorRT logger and builder

-= trt.Logger(trt.Logger.WARNING)
+logger = trt.Logger(trt.Logger.WARNING)

-logger = trt.Builder(logger)
+builder = trt.Builder(logger)

 # Parse ONNX model

-= builder.create_network(1 << int(trt.NetworkDefinitionCreationFlag.EXPLICIT_BATCH))
+network = builder.create_network(1 << int(trt.NetworkDefinitionCreationFlag.EXPLICIT_BATCH))

-network = trt.OnnxParser(network, logger)
+parser = trt.OnnxParser(network, logger)

 with open(onnx_path, 'rb') as model: